 Dr. Joanna Haase is a psychotherapist in private practice in Pasadena, California with over 28 years of experience.
 She works with gifted individuals and their families to help them understand, navigate and embrace the joys and challenges of giftedness.
 In addition to working with parents and individuals, Dr. Haase partners with schools and districts to educate teachers and administrators on how to better support gifted and talented students.
 She is a regular presenter at state and national conferences on various topics about giftedness.
 In her private practice, Dr Haase also helps individuals with eating disorders, anxiety, and depression.
-She is the President and Co-Founder of the California Gifted Network, an online forum which provides a user-friendly place for the California gifted community to find resources, information and support.
+She is one of the original Co-Founders of GRO.

 Sharon DuncanBoard Secretary, Director of Outreach

 Sharon Duncan is an independent consultant.
 She helps parents and professionals meet the social, emotional and educational needs of gifted children through coaching, consultation and educator training.
 She also provides advice to parents on educational decisions including homeschooling.
 Sharon has served on the governing boards of both public and private schools and speaks at conferences and schools around the globe on a wide variety of topics related to giftedness.

 Prior to her current work, Sharon spent 26 years at NASA’s Jet Propulsion Laboratory (JPL) in roles including, Project Manager, Section Manager, and Contract Negotiator.
 She is a NASA certified Lien Six Sigma Black-belt, and utilizes her industry experience as a negotiator when advocating, and her change management skills when coaching and consulting.